UniMath/agda-unimath/src/foundation/decidable-embeddings.lagda.md

     ( decidable-emb-ex-falso)
 ```

-### The map on total spaces induced by a family of decidable embeddings is a decidable embeddings
+### The map on total spaces induced by a family of decidable embeddings is a decidable embedding

 ```agda
 module _